NickToropov/words/README.md

 # Words

 This is a demo project to test Spring boot + Angular + WebSockets.
+Video: https://youtu.be/BYYaU7GpIuI.

 ## Run with `docker`
 To run project with docker execute the following commands from the project root: